kinderhead/Amethyst/Amethyst/README.md

 int& ptr = x;
 ```

-Any further assigns to a reference instead affect the value it points to, so this effectively makes them constant:
+Any further assignments to a reference instead affect the value it points to, so this effectively makes them constant:

 ```cs
 ptr = 2; // x is now 2